DUNE/p3s/documents/src/CLIENTS.md

+# INTRO
+There is a separate "overview" document which contains a general description of how p3s works and what its components are.
+For the end user a lot of this detail won't matter.
+The user is interested for the most part in the following chain of actions and events:

+* If not already done so, install p3s software simply by cloning content from GitHub
+* Activate the "Python virutal environment" by running a command as explained below
+* Describe a job.
+Job description in p3s is done using a fairly simple JSON format (more on that below)
+* Use a dedicated client ("job.py") to submit this job description to the server which will then orchestrate its execution
+* Monitor the progress of jobs using a P3S Web page
+* Browse and use the output files produced by jobs

+In the following we assume that the CERN instance of P3S is used, which entails certain conventions and conviences such as sharing files and scripts via AFS and EOS.

 # P3S Clients
 ## job.py

-This client is used to:
+This client can be used for the following:

-* create a job (or a number of jobs) on the server.
-By default standalone jobs are created, which are not associated with a workflow.
-This can be done by reading a description of job(s) contained in a JSON file.
+* create a job (or a number of jobs) on the serverThis can be done by reading a description of job(s) contained in a JSON file.

 * adjust job attributes

 * delete a job from the server